 The fall can mean back to school for kids as well as dogs.
 Obedience courses are great for young dogs that need to learn basic commands, manners, and socialization skills.
 Typically, obedience courses will teach them things like how to sit and lie down, they will learn how to interact with other dogs and people, and they will become better behaved in general.

-Dogs of all ages are welcome to come, but experts recommend that dogs receive training when they are puppies, before they develop bad habits.
+Dogs of all ages are welcome to come, but experts recommend that dogs receive training when they are puppies before they develop bad habits.
 Most dog obedience classes will meet for about one hour every week for about eight to ten weeks, depending on the program.
-Here are some things to keep in mind when it comes to finding the right dog obedience course.

 There are a lot of places that advertise dog obedience courses, but the place to start is with the people you know.
 This means asking for referrals from other dog lovers in your area, veterinarians, family members, or anyone else in your network.
 In addition to that, you can also look in your phone book or search for classes in your area online.